 I was surrounded by some beautiful Collies, from Ch Hippolyta to Ch Handsome Hotspur.
 I was particularly fond of Polly Tucka, I thought she was beautiful and in addition to that, what endeared her most to me was her beautiful temperament, so kind and gentle, she was always happy with life and her tail never stopped wagging...
 I fell in love with her son, Ch Tuck's Tiger for his wonderful conformation, presence and balance and he also had his mum's wonderful temperament.
 Later on, Tiger's grandson, Moon Miracle was another special dog to me as he was such a clown...

 I initially spent 2 1/2 months at Corydon, returning home for the prestigious Oslo International Championship Show in November (where our Shana was entered and was BOS) and we also had a litter due plus I was spending Christmas at home with my parents.
 I then came back to Corydon in January and stayed until the summer of 1986.
 It was truly invaluable for me and to visit so many shows, including my first Crufts, I felt extremely lucky.
-I was getting a first hand experience of how the breed was progressing in it's home country.
+I was getting a first hand experience of how the breed was progressing in it's home country and to learn from such distinguished breeders.
 Following youngsters at Corydon and learning about Barbara and John's reasonings and assessments when choosing puppies was all incredibly interesting and educational.

 Barbara, John, Miranda and Julian were all very welcoming to me and accepted me as part of the family and I was taking in every minute of this precious time.
 I had my first visit to Nottinghamshire County Show which I just loved so much (whilst I was a 'city girl' I must have had latent 'country' genes!) and I was lucky to experience it several times later on...to me so very British, I loved the atmosphere and 'feel' to these shows and, of course, the beautiful Shire horses.